 The RO-APM also addresses a major criticism raised regarding OCM and OCF.
 Namely, that these models are medical oncology-centric, and may unintentionally incentivize providers to delay or decrease referrals to more expensive therapies such as RT based on cost alone.
 The RO Model would take the first step in correcting such an incentive by being “modality agnostic” and only holding providers accountable for the costs which are actually under their control.

-In addition to being a preview of payment changes to come, the new radiation oncology APM will impact a sizable percentage of providers almost immediately, with a performance period that’s currently scheduled to start January 1, 2021.
+In addition to being a preview of payment changes to come, the new radiation oncology APM will impact a sizable percentage of providers within just a few months.
+The first performance period of the model (originally scheduled for January 1, 2021, but delayed per CMS), will begin July 1, 2021.
 The model will encompass more than 30% of all eligible Medicare fee-for-service radiotherapy episodes nationally, and include nearly 1,000 practices.

 Guideway’s Care Guidance services support quality care while driving down costs.
 After continuing Care Guidance services, a large academic medical center captured more than $2M in shared savings under OCM.

 Download the fact sheet on Care Guidance for cancer patients to learn more.

 About the RO-APM

 CMS began exploring the possibility of an episode-based payment model for radiotherapy Services in 2014.
 Congress asked for a report on developing such a model in 2015; the report was published in November 2017.
 The report identified three key reasons why the time was right for RT payment and service delivery reform: